ansorre/As-Libs-Core/README.md

 # As-Libs-Core

-This is my open source (Apache) own grown core Java libraries I use for all other projects of mine.
+This is my own grown open source core Java libraries that I use for all other Java projects of mine.

 ## What's the point